Fatima2400/Bohemian/README.md

 # E-COMMERCE WEBSITE

-This is the final project of unit-6 of Masai School, where we had to make an e-commerce website consisting of the Landing page, Product listing page, Product detail page, Add to cart functionality, Cart page, etc.
+This is the final solo project of unit-6 of Masai School, where we had to make an e-commerce website consisting of the Landing page, Product listing page, Product detail page, Add to cart functionality, Cart page, etc.

 ##  The Landing page-